-measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the product financial are attained.

 This sub-fund contributes to sustainable development by investing in companies throughout the world which seek not only to achieve a financial return, but also to make a positive contribution, through their products and/or services, to sustainable themes and thus have an impact on society and the environment.